10 Tips – Running From Scratch

 10 Run Tips:

-- * Start off with a walk/run routine for about 20-minutes 2-3 times weekly around your neighbourhood.
-Walk a few powerpoles and then run a few and repeat over and over.
-Slowly after a few weeks you will run more than you walk.
-After several weeks, you may run that whole circuit.
+- * Start off with a walk/run routine for about 20-minutes 2-3 times weekly around your ‘hood.
+Walk a power pole, run a power pole, and repeat etc. After a few weeks you will run a little more than you walk.
+After several weeks, you may even run that whole circuit.
 Then just slowly build up the distance and time.
-Follow me on Instagram and I’ll help you along the way.
+Follow me on Instagram and I can help you along the way.
 Click HERE.

 - * Don’t run too fast too soon; It’s a fast track to injury.
 The secret is to build up a run base slowly.
 Then over time you get stronger – and faster.